paritytech/xcm-docs/src/journey/transfers/reserve.md

 Parachain 2 receives the XCM, mints new derivative tokens and deposit them locally to the beneficiary account.
 `ReserveAssetDeposited` is a *trusted indication*.
-As is the case with teleporting, you need to trust the reserve.
+As is the case with teleporting, you need to trust the reserve to have actually put the specified amount of assets in the sovereign account of this system.
 You can specify which systems you trust as reserves for which assets by configuring the [IsReserve](TODO:add_link) type in the executor.
-In our example, both parachains trust the relay chain as a reserve for it's own native token.
+In our example, both parachains trust the relay chain as a reserve for its own native token.

 ## Another example

-We now know this type of transfers requires 3 actors, the source, the reserve, and the destination.
+We now know this type of transfers requires 3 actors: the source, the reserve, and the destination.
-However, the source and destination don't have to be different systems, they could be one and the same, as in the following diagram.
+However, the source and reserve don't have to be different systems, they could be one and the same, as in the following diagram.

 ![Source is reserve](images/source_is_reserve.png)